All Episodes

 Yeah, but you'd be so disappointed and annoyed that I'd find it funny.

-This is very sus behaviour right now.
+This is very sus behavior right now.

 Either way, you know, Keir Starmer comes out.

-Remember earlier this year and towards the end of last year, where Keir Starmer was starting to engage in a little bit of the fire brand right wing rhetoric himself, particularly with the Island of Strangers speech.
+Remember earlier this year and towards the end of last year, where Keir Starmer was starting to engage in a little bit of the fire brand right-wing rhetoric himself, particularly with the Island of Strangers speech.

 This was very clearly a coordinated PR thing to try and get him some good press following the absolute disaster that was his response to the Southport riots last year and his crackdown on people engaging in free speech online.

-So we had we had good guys, Starmer.
+So we had good guy Starmer.

 Gone.